The Center for the Creator Economy Launches Creator Economy Minor

 The Center for the Creator Economy is the first academic center of its kind on a U.S. college campus.
 Led jointly by the S.I.
 Newhouse School of Public Communications and the Martin J. Whitman School of Management, the center reinforces Syracuse University’s commitment to bold, forward-looking academic leadership.

-The Center will serve as a dynamic platform for:
+The Center serves as a dynamic platform for:

 - Teaching and learning: Undergraduate and graduate courses in creative content, audience engagement and digital strategy.